Hamza of Ternate: Death

-Hamza, already old by the standards of the time, passed away in May 1648.
-After being a practitioner of Islam for decades he still, according to the rumours, invoked Catholic saints at his deathbed.
+Hamza, already old by the standards of the time, died in May 1648.
+After being a practitioner of Islam for decades, he still, according to the rumours, invoked Catholic saints at his deathbed.
 He left no sons in spite of his numerous marriages.
 He was succeeded by Mudafar Syah's son Mandar Syah His attempts to centralize his realm were apparently inspired by his Spanish background, since the policy of colonial rule in the Philippines was to exercise direct control over the territories.
 The resources of the Ternate center were nevertheless too limited and fragile to uphold the extensive realm efficiently.
 The solution was to ask for assistance from the VOC when needed, which tied Ternate closer to Dutch colonial governance.

 Family

 Sultan Hamza had several wives and co-wives: